JUMP1ST/Intrepid-Scanner/README.md

 Example: /opt/yara/custom_rules.yar
 You can pass these variables to Docker using the -e flag:

-bash
-Copy code
-docker run -d -p 5000:5000 -e UPLOAD_FOLDER=/app/uploads -e SCAN_RESULTS_FOLDER=/app/output/scan-results security-scanner Example Usage
+docker run -d -p 5000:5000 -e UPLOAD_FOLDER=/app/uploads -e SCAN_RESULTS_FOLDER=/app/output/scan-results security-scanner

+Example Usage
 File Upload: Upload a file through the web interface to trigger a filesystem scan using Trivy, YARA, and ClamAV.
 Docker Image Scan: Enter a Docker image name in the web interface to scan it with Trivy, Grype, and ClamAV.